-Assumed initial public offering price per share \$ Pro forma net tangible book value per share as of January 31, 2021 \$ Increase in pro forma net tangible book value per share attributable to new investors purchasing shares of our common stock in this offering Pro forma as adjusted net tangible book value per share immediately after this offering Dilution in pro forma as adjusted net tangible book value per share to new investors in this offering \$
+Assumed initial public offering price per share \$ 67.50 Pro forma net tangible book value per share as of July 31, 2021 \$ 0.87 Increase in pro forma net tangible book value per share attributable to new investors purchasing shares of our common stock in this offering \$ 3.69 Pro forma as adjusted net tangible book value per share immediately after this offering \$ 4.56 Dilution in pro forma as adjusted net tangible book value per share to new investors in this offering \$ 62.94

 The dilution information discussed above is illustrative only and will change based on the actual initial offering price and other terms of this offering determined at pricing.
-A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the offering price range set forth on the cover page of this prospectus, would increase (decrease) our pro forma as adjusted net tangible book value per share after this offering by \$ per share and would increase (decrease) the dilution per share to new investors in this offering by \$ per share, assuming the number of shares of Class A common stock offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions.
-Similarly, each increase (decrease) of 1.0 million shares in the number of shares of Class A common stock offered would increase (decrease) the pro forma as adjusted net tangible book value per share after this offering by \$ per share and would increase (decrease) the dilution to new investors by \$ per share, assuming the assumed initial public offering price, which is the midpoint of the offering price range set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$67.50 per share, which is the midpoint of the offering price range set forth on the cover page of this prospectus, would increase (decrease) our pro forma as adjusted net tangible book value per share after this offering by \$0.06 per share and would increase (decrease) the dilution per share to new investors in this offering by \$0.94 per share, assuming the number of shares of Class A common stock offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions payable by us.
+Similarly, each increase (decrease) of 1.0 million shares in the number of shares of Class A common stock offered by us would increase (decrease) the pro forma as adjusted net tangible book value per share after this offering by \$0.41 per share and would increase (decrease) the dilution to new investors by \$(0.41) per share, assuming the assumed initial public offering price, which is the midpoint of the offering price range set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions payable by us.

-If the underwriters exercise their option to purchase additional shares in full, the pro forma as adjusted net tangible book value per share of our Class A common stock after giving effect to this offering would be \$ per share, and the dilution in pro forma as adjusted net tangible book value per share to investors in this offering would be \$ per share.
+If the underwriters exercise their option to purchase additional shares from us in full, the pro forma as adjusted net tangible book value per share of our Class A common stock after giving effect to this offering would be \$4.78 per share, and the dilution in pro forma as adjusted net tangible book value per share to investors in this offering would be \$62.72 per share.

-The following table summarizes, on a pro forma as adjusted basis as of January 31, 2021, after giving effect to the pro forma adjustments described above and new investors purchasing shares of Class A common stock in this offering with respect to the number of shares purchased from us, the total consideration paid to us, and the average price per share paid by our existing stockholders or to be paid by investors purchasing shares in this offering at an assumed offering price of \$ per share, which is the midpoint of the offering price range set forth on the cover page of this prospectus, before deducting the estimated underwriting discounts and commissions and estimated offering expenses:
+The following table summarizes, on a pro forma as adjusted basis as of July 31, 2021, after giving effect to the pro forma adjustments described above and new investors purchasing shares of Class A common stock in this offering with respect to the number of shares purchased from us, the total consideration paid to us, and the average price per share paid by our existing stockholders or to be paid by investors purchasing shares in this offering at an assumed offering price of \$67.50 per share, which is the midpoint of the offering price range set forth on the cover page of this prospectus, before deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us: